Akiko Ichikawa: Family

-Akiko Ichikawa's younger sister, Yoko, is an Oakland, California-based part-time graphic designer, dance instructor, and microblogger.
+Akiko Ichikawa's younger sister, Yoko, is a fashion design teacher at Oakland Technical High School.
 Ichikawa's younger brother, Kenshin Ichikawa, founded and designed Rocksmith streetwear, which has done collaborative lines with the Wu Tang Clan, Malcolm X's daughters, and a music video with Future.
 The label has also been worn by all of the major male American hip-hop stars.
 Yoko is a graduate of Wesleyan University, where she majored in West African dance; Kenshin is a graduate of Columbia University and is married to former UC Berkeley Food Institute executive director Nina F. Ichikawa.